Is a cash-out refinance a good idea?

 However, a few lenders offer personal loans to the very best borrowers (stellar credit scores, high incomes, and lots of assets) at similar rates.

-The upside is these are “unsecured” loans, meaning they’re not tied to an asset.
-So, unlike with mortgages and second mortgages, you’re not putting your home on the line if things go wrong.
+The upside is these are unsecured loans, meaning they’re not tied to an asset.
+So, unlike with mortgages and second mortgages, you’re not putting your home on the line if loan repayment goes wrong.

 Cash-out refinances are safer and more affordable than they were years ago.